Plate 6, St Mary’s Abbey, York

 York Art Gallery, YORAG 2002.10.55

-Returning to the 1811 etching, it seems natural to wonder why he chose this particular composition.
-Especially given how excellently sumptuous was his treatment of the Te Papa drawing and how excellently uncompromising that of the Birmingham watercolour.
-In any case it cannot have been for any intrinsic importance in the architecture.
-York teems with significant subjects.
+Returning to Cotman’s published 1810 etching, it seems natural to wonder why he chose this particular composition.
+It cannot have been for any intrinsic importance amongst potential architectural subjects in York.
+The city teems with significant subjects.
 Cotman even drew one of them; the Ouse Bridge, but he seems to have rejected most of the others, including York Minster.

-Turner’s approach by contrast seems architecturally gargantuan.
-He sketch in York in 1797 and I reproduced most of the subjects in Turner in the North (Yale UP 1996).
+It is instructive to consider Cotman’s approach in the light of that of his slightly older contemporary, J.M.W.Turner.
+His approach by contrast seems architecturally gargantuan.
+He sketched in York in 1797 and I reproduced most of his subjects in Turner in the North (Yale UP 1996).
 In a visit of no more than a few days, he recorded the Minster inside and out, made two detailed sketches of the Ouse Bridge, took St Mary’s in detail and from the river (simultaneously taking in Lendal Tower, much of the town AND York Minster), a view of the town, Minster and walls, and finally a picturesque street scene.

 Bohn 1838 impression with revised head